mercadopago/devsite-docs/guides/nuvemshop-V0/how-tos-migrate.en.md

 5. In your store's Administrative Panel at Tiendanube, go to **Potentialize > My apps**.
 6. Locate the Mercado Pago plugin in the list of applications and click on **Configure application**.
-7. In the list of payment methods, locate the Mercado Pago plugin in the payment methods list and clique on **Uninstall**.
+7. In the list of payment methods, locate the Mercado Pago plugin in the payment methods list and click on **Uninstall**.

 > WARNING
 >